 A short one, just to clarify a term (I invented) that gets thrown around here a bit.
+It concerns the question of how people with different moral views can find common ground underpinning all moral positions, without referring to a shared supernatural belief system, so that understanding can be reached.

 "... when we think about what matters, what matters is consciousness and its contents.
 Consciousness is everything." - Sam Harris

 When dealing with matters of morality, we are dealing with the realm of subjective experience, whether you want to call it consciousness, or sentience, it is the unit of value we are measuring in any moral calculus.
 Many take this to mean that moral value is an invention of humanity, that we make it up, so to speak, which gives the impression that it is ultimately arbitrary.
-However, I would argue that this is not the case, and that we can draw objective conclusions concerning the inter-subjective relationships between moral agents.
-This is because evolution has produced, in us, subjective facts which are bound to our biology (physical reality).

 "... let us see that the distinction of vice and virtue is not founded merely on the relations of objects, nor is perceived by reason." - David Hume

 Our evolutionary hardwiring is not easily untangled, it is embedded in myriad mechanisms, drivers, inhibitors and behaviour modifiers.
 But at the core is sensation and its poles pleasure and pain.
 Pain tells us to avoid the behaviour, pleasure to seek it.
 Pain is inherently "bad" and pleasure inherently "good"—moral properties.
 These experiences are inescapably value-laden.
-They are nature’s way of creating a "should" from a fact of biology—overcoming Hume's Guillotine of "No 'is' from 'ought'".
+They are nature’s way of creating a "should" from a fact of biology—overcoming Hume's Guillotine of "No 'ought' from 'is'".
 They are the intersection of the dimensions of physical and moral.
 I would posit that all our

-are derived from the spectrum of these inescapably value-laden experiences.Given that experiences are inescapably value-laden, it is therefore possible to objectively deduce principles for inter-subjective relations (moral principles) that reliably serve the interests of moral agents who want to avoid suffering.
+Given that experiences are inescapably value-laden, it is therefore possible to objectively deduce principles for inter-subjective relations (moral principles) that reliably serve the interests of moral agents who want to avoid suffering.

 SOME OBJECTIONS (and one-line replies)